lukso-network/docs/docs/learn/assets/metadata-preparation.md

 </details>

-The JSON content is then used as input for encoding the metadata according to the [LSP4](../../standards/tokens/LSP4-Digital-Asset-Metadata.md#lsp4---digital-asset-metadata) standardization.
-After you filled your metadata file will content, upload it to a preferred storage solution.
+The JSON content is then used as input for encoding the metadata according to the [LSP4](../../standards/tokens/LSP4-Digital-Asset-Metadata.md#lsp4---digital-asset-metadata) standard.
+After you filled your metadata file with content, upload it to a preferred storage solution.

 :::info Data Verification